aakpat6/gs-style-guide/md/java.md

 Treat acronyms as if they are words, i.e. `XmlHttpRequest` instead of `XMLHTTPRequest`.

-#### Indentation
-Use 4 spaces to indent blocks.

-Use 8 spaces for hanging indents.

 #### TODO
 Use `TODO:` comments for temporary code, or code that is a hacked solution.
 Clearly write what to fix, and when it needs to be fixed.

 #### Comments
-Use standard Javadoc comments to document functions and methods.
+Use standard Javadoc comments to document methods.
 Use end of line comments for statements.
 Comments should start with a capital letter and end with a period.

+Generally, document methods if they aren't simple and self-explanatory.
+There's generally no reason to comment `get` and `set` methods.

-If your class has more than 2 functions, you should put a multiline comment at the top explaining the purpose of the class.
+If your class has more than 2 methods, you should put a multiline comment at the top explaining the purpose of the class.

 ```java
 /**